 Now picture the many software engineers developing web applications, ranging from internal business applications to those used by millions of users.
 How many of these engineers are, at this moment, working on implementing a password recovery mechanism?
 How many are adding some kind of news feed to their application?
 What about adding chat functionality?
 A shopping cart?
 Adding star ratings or likes?
 Letting users write comments?
 In each of these instances, developers are not all doing the exact same thing.
 In some cases, the feed is listing posts authored by users, in other cases it’s showing shopping products, or books.
 Some developers need the feature to be tweaked in a unique way, or are using different languages and frameworks.
 Fundamentally, they are all doing the same thing: combining pre-existing concepts in novel ways.
 If we could successfully exploit this fact, applications could be built much faster than how they are built today.
 Déjà Vu does exactly this.

-We expect to release an early prototype that illustrates our vision in Spring 2017.
+We expect to release an early prototype that illustrates our vision in Fall 2017.
 If you are an MIT student looking for a UROP, SuperUROP, or M.Eng project, we have multiple exciting openings to work on Déjà Vu.